mailgun/holster/CONTRIBUTING.md

 # Contributing to holster

+## Go version
+Use the same version as in the [go.mod](https://github.com/mailgun/holster/blob/master/go.mod#L3) file.

+## go.mod and go.sum
+`go mod tidy` should be called before commit to add missing and remove unused modules.

 ## Formatting
-Prior to commit all code should be formatted by the goimports tool.
+Prior to commit all code should be formatted by the [goimports](https://pkg.go.dev/golang.org/x/tools/cmd/goimports) tool.

 ### How to install
 ```shell